mvhungrydev/docker-vcert/dev_scripts/README.md

 4. **Map Certificates to Applications**: Build a mapping of app IDs to certificates.
 5. **Assume Roles**: For each app/account, assume the cross-account role in each region.
 6. **Download Certificate Chain**: Use vcert CLI to download the certificate chain and private key.
+7. **Upload to Secrets Manager or ACM**:

+- If the application name contains `_acm_`, upload the certificate and chain to AWS ACM in the target region/account.
-7. **Upload to Secrets Manager**: Store the certificate chain and private key in AWS Secrets Manager.
+- Otherwise, store the certificate chain and private key in AWS Secrets Manager.

 8. **Error Handling**: Log and skip any failures (missing keys, role assumption errors, etc).

 ## Process Diagram